TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/UpdateWizards/Creation.rst

 Marking wizard as done
 ======================

-As soon as the wizard has completely finished, e.g. it detected that no update is necessary anymore, or that all updates were completed successfully, the wizard is marked as done and won't be checked anymore.
+As soon as the wizard has completely finished (e.g. it detected that no update is necessary anymore) the wizard is marked as done and won't be checked anymore.

 To force TYPO3 to check the wizard every time, the interface